-Corbett lake is fed by seepage, rather than streams which normally provide spawning areas.
+Corbett Lake is fed by springs and seepage, rather than streams which normally provide spawning areas.
 Over the past 50 years, the lake has been stocked.
-Initially the Fish and Wildlife Branch stocked the lake but for the last 20 years Corbett Lake Lodge has privately managed and stocked the lake.
+Initially the Fish and Wildlife Branch stocked the lake but for the last 30 years Corbett Lake Lodge has privately managed the fish stocking program.

-- The quality of the fishing at Corbett Lake depends on the insect life, with sequential hatches of a variety of insects.
-The lodge has taken an active stance in protecting the foreshore where these insects breed, and “reading” the lake and its conditions is an intriguing, and rewarding, part of the fishing experience.
-To ensure quality there is an emphasis on catch and release, no gas motors are allowed, and light tackle is encouraged as the lake is fly fishing only.
+The quality of fishing at Corbett Lake depends on the insect life, with sequential hatches of a variety of insects.
+The lodge has taken an active stance in protecting the foreshore where these insects breed; “reading” the lake and its conditions is an intriguing and rewarding part of the fishing experience.

 Corbett Lake is a full catch and release fishery in order to maintain optimum stock levels.

 Ready to plan your fishing trip to Corbett Lake?
 Inquire today!